kairenchen721/interpretproteinidentification/README.md

-The purpose of this package is to visualize the connection between peptide identified from mass spectrometry, and the protein that the peptide can map to, and and to improve interpertability of a proteome.
+The purpose of this package is to visualize the connection between peptide identified from mass spectrometry, and the protein that the peptide can map to, and to improve interpertability of a proteome.

 In proteomics, bottom-up proteomics is used more often, where the protein first undergoes protease digestion into smaller piece of protein known as “peptides”, it is then the peptides that the mass spectrometer